mapsedge/py-sync/README.md

 Using this script, I can download my site's code to a local folder, run this script, and use the same workflow with local files, and no FTP bombing!

 Drop the file into a convenient location.
 Change the settings to your site/uid/password/local folder.
 Run.
 Edit locally.

+### Disclaimer
+This software is provided "as-is," without any warranty of any kind.
+The author disclaims all responsibility for any damages or issues that may arise from its use.
+Use at your own risk.